Medford Bankruptcy Attorney

 When Should You Call a Bankruptcy Attorney?

-Oakes Law Office, PC, we have concentrated a large portion of our practice on counseling and
+Oakes Law Office, PC, our attorneys have concentrated a large portion of our practice on counseling

 It is likely time to take action if your debt situation has become so dangerous

 that you are facing potential legal action from:

 - Debt collection agencies